ucphhpc/docker-migrid/doc/source/sections/getting-started/index.rst

     deploying

-We include a step-by-step example of a set up we did on :doc:`Rocky-8 <case-studies/rocky8>` for illustration and some hints for :doc:`troubleshooting <../troubleshooting>` any issues.
+We include a step-by-step example of a set up we did on :doc:`Rocky-8 <case-studies/rocky8>` for illustration and some hints for ironing out any issues are available in the Troubleshooting section.